-If you are transitioning from school to homeschool, you might want to check out this post that I wrote back in March: 10 Ways to Transition from School to Homeschool
+If you are transitioning from school to homeschool, you might want to check out this post I wrote: Homeschool Resources.
+It shares some of the books and resources we have used along the way.

 Get advice and help from other homeschoolers.
 It is so important to have a community of people who know what you are doing and what you are going through.
 There are lots of homeschool groups (in person and online!) and people like me are happy to answer emails! 🙂 If you choose to homeschool, this is a huge responsibility and it can be stressful and/or overwhelming.
 There are SO many choices and so many paths you could follow.
 We all worry and want to make sure our kids are moving ahead academically.
 Take a deep breath.
 You’ll figure this out!